-Sometimes, duplicate profiles are created for the same person or organization.
+Sometimes duplicate profiles are created for the same person or organization.
 Perhaps the contact information used on a website form doesn't exactly match the name listed in a person's Facebook account.
-Or another person logs into your website with Twitter and an event attendee list is imported.
 When merging profiles, the primary profile exists when the merge completes and the secondary profile is merged into the primary profile.
 There are two ways to merge: potential matches and manual merge.

 NationBuilder will suggest profiles that may be duplicates once a day.
 You can start reviewing potential matches from People > More > Potential matches.